microsoft/dotnet/releases/net48/README.md

 - [WPF](dotnet48-changes.md#wpf)
 - [Workflow](dotnet48-changes.md#workflow)

-NOTE: .NET Framework 4.8 will be available on Windows Update, Windows Server Update Services (WSUS) and Microsoft Update Catalog soon.
+NOTE: .NET Framework 4.8 will be available on Windows Update, Windows Server Update Services (WSUS), and Microsoft Update Catalog soon.
 However, if you have a business requirement to temporarily block the automatic installation through Windows Update in your managed environment, you can refer to [KB4516563](https://support.microsoft.com/en-us/help/4516563) for guidance.